 Brunauer-Emmett-Teller (BET) analysis

-Brunauer-Emmett-Teller (BET) analysis is a physical characterization technique that provides quantitative data on the specific surface area and porosity distribution of solid materials.
-The method is suitable for a wide range of solid matrices from catalyst powders to monolithic materials.
+Brunauer-Emmett-Teller (BET) theory can be used to determine the specific surface area of solid materials based on gas adsorption measurements.
+Gas adsorption is a powerful technique for determining critical information about the structure of solid materials.
+The method is suitable for analyzing a wide range of solid matrices from catalyst powders to monolithic materials.

 Pulp and cellulose analyses